jkereako/fish-species-leaderboard/README.md

-# fish-species-leaderboard
+# Fish species leaderboard
-A Rails 4 app to record catches
+A Rails 4 app to record a list of fish species.